Last updated: 16 September 2025

 A childminder is someone who cares for children in their own home.
 They generally provide care for young children.
 They look after small groups of children of different ages and from different families.

-Most childminders will be registered for three children under five years and another three aged five to eight years.
+Most childminders will be registered for three children under five years (only one of the children can be under the age of 1), with another three aged five to eight years.
 However, many childminders in Waltham Forest are expanding their business and employing assistants, or working alongside other registered minders, so they can care for more children at once.

 In England, childminders can register directly with Ofsted, the regulatory body, or can register with a Childminder Agency (CMAs).
 They follow the same legal framework, the Early Years Foundation Stage Statutory Framework 2017 as any other childcare provider (such as pre-schools and nurseries), so should offer the same quality experience.